steven94le/react-typescript-noteapp/README.md

 # Introduction :wave:

 Simple note taking app developed to primarily be exposed to and learn about TypeScript and Bootstrap.
 Users can create/delete notes as well as change color of the note itself.
-Form validation in place for texts and deployed on Netlify.
+Form validation in place for texts and Netlify was used for app deployment.

 ![image](https://user-images.githubusercontent.com/76791687/199068507-e055af15-ed3c-496e-9511-102c9f209602.png)